Free Pure Flix Trial

 On July 4, 1776, God was present in the nation's roots.
 There are many questions about the role of the Almighty in America's founding.
 Among them: Does the Declaration of Independence mention God?

 Those familiar with the text know that God is referenced four times in the Declaration of Independence.
-So, let's look a bit deeper at what the document says and why it's important to our nation's founding.
+So, let's look a bit deeper at what the Declaration of Independence says and why it's important to our nation's founding.

-God is Mentioned Four Times in the Declaration of Independence
+Is God Mentioned in the Declaration of Independence?

-Not only is God in the Declaration of Independence, but He was clearly important enough to Thomas Jefferson and others for Him to be included early on.
+Not only is God in the Declaration of Independence, but He was clearly important enough to Thomas Jefferson and others for the Judge of the World to be included early on.
 In fact...

 1. God is mentioned in the first sentence of the Declaration of Independence: